-As of 09/26/2018, it is not known if Ashland Assisted Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 01/16/2022, it is not known if Ashland Assisted Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Ashland Assisted Housing Authority manages 450 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Ashland Assisted Housing Authority manages 475 active Housing Choice Vouchers.